A29-Dev/SimpleD2M/readme.md

 ## Usage
 `!fabcord` - Players run this command in the Discord server.
 They are sent a DM from the bot asking for their Minecraft Username
-`!sync-verified` - A command to help fix data errors, it will show players who are known to fabcord but don't have a UUID linked.
+`!sync_verified` - A command to help fix data errors, it will show players who are known to fabcord but don't have a UUID linked.

 Visit `localhost:5000` - you will see the management console to verify players who have interacted with the bot.
 Here you can also remove their verification